Poorstacy

-Carlito Junior Milfort (born March 15, 1999), known professionally as Poorstacy (stylized in all caps) is an American musician from Palm Beach, Florida.
-His music merges influences from hip hop, punk rock and heavy metal.
-He has released two studio albums, two EPs, and was featured on the Grammy Award nominated Bill & Ted Face the Music soundtrack.
+Carlito Junior Milfort (March 15, 1999 – December 1, 2025), known professionally as Poorstacy (stylized in all caps), was an American musician from Palm Beach, Florida.
+His music merged influences from hip-hop, punk rock, and heavy metal.
+He released two studio albums, two EPs, and was featured on the Grammy Award nominated Bill & Ted Face the Music soundtrack.

-Biography
+Life and career

 Carlito Junior Milfort was born in Palm Beach, Florida.
 His father taught him multiple instruments as a child.
 He was inspired to listen to rock music and play guitar through playing Guitar Hero.
-Early in life, he was inspired by his local metalcore as well as the underground Miami hip hop scene.
+Early in life, he was inspired by his local metalcore as well as the underground Miami hip-hop scene.
 He soon began performing live with his band in the local heavy metal, punk rock and gothic rock scenes.
-He soon after began uploading music online, particularly on SoundCloud.
-Originally performing under a number a pseudonyms, including Lito Xantana, Vizion and Scarybrats, he eventually took on the stage name "Poorstacy" in reference to skater Stacy Peralta.
+He soon began uploading music online, particularly on SoundCloud.

+Originally performing under several pseudonyms, including Lito Xantana, Vizion and Scarybrats, he eventually took on the stage name "Poorstacy" in reference to skater Stacy Peralta.
 His explanation for the name was that "Stacy Peralta himself was not shown a lot of attention at the start, but he ended up being one of the biggest legends in skateboarding in the end.
 I always loved the idea of that, of doing your own thing and having it pay off".

 Milfort's song "Make Up", uploading to SoundCloud in March 2019 received 35,000 views in one day.
-On September 13 of the same year, his debut EP I Don't Care was released through Internet Money records, produced by Nick Mira.
-Milfort was featured on the song "Urself" from Iann Dior's debut album Industry Plant, released November 8.
+On September 13 of the same year, his debut EP I Don't Care, produced by Nick Mira, was released through Internet Money Records, Milfort was featured on the song "Urself" from Iann Dior's debut album Industry Plant, released on November 8, 2019.